wickY26/eslint-plugin-sort-keys-custom-order-fix/README.md

 }
 ```

-Then add sort-keys-custom-order-fix rule under the rules section.
+Then add `sort-keys-custom-order-fix` rule under the rules section:

 ```json
 {